khlongwa-dev/healthify/README.md

 - 🧑‍⚕️ Add new doctors
 - 🗃️ View all registered doctors
 - 🔄 Toggle doctor availability
-- ❌ Cancel user appointments
+- ❌ Cancel and clear doctor appointments

 ---